CiscoAI/kfx/README.md

 opsys=macos # linux
 cd bin/
 chmod +x ./create-kf-app-${opsys}
-./create-kf-app init --name kf-kind
+./create-kf-app init --name kf
 ```

-**TODO**: To delete your cluster use `create-kf-app delete cluster --name kf-kind`
+To delete your cluster use `create-kf-app delete cluster --name kf`

 Current maintainers are [@swiftdiaries](github.com/swiftdiaries) - feel free to reach out if you have any questions!